-The proposed bill establishes the crime of airbag fraud in Alaska, defining it as knowingly selling, importing, or installing noncompliant, counterfeit, or nonfunctioning airbags, as well as selling vehicles with such airbags.
-The bill outlines specific actions that constitute airbag fraud, including the manufacture of counterfeit airbags and the intentional sale of vehicles with defective airbags.
-It also provides definitions for key terms such as "airbag," "counterfeit," "nonfunctioning," and "recalled."
+The proposed bill establishes the crime of airbag fraud in Alaska, defining it as the act of knowingly selling, importing, or installing noncompliant, counterfeit, or nonfunctioning airbags, as well as selling vehicles equipped with such airbags.
+Specifically, it outlines various actions that constitute airbag fraud, including the manufacture of counterfeit airbags and the sale of vehicles with noncompliant airbags.
+The bill also provides specific exemptions for certain individuals and situations, such as police vehicles and vehicle dealerships that lack knowledge of the airbag's status prior to sale.

 Statutes affected: HB0074A, AM HB 74, introduced 01/29/2025: